-Chinese New Year is an inspiring and essential event in Singapore.
+Chinese New Year is one of Singapore’s most anticipated and vibrant celebrations.
 People prepare their homes and celebrations weeks in advance.
-Singapore joyously celebrates Chinese New Year 2024.
+Singapore joyously celebrates Chinese New Year 2025.
 Various venues host numerous performances.
 But why not bring some of that fun to the workplace, too?
 If you’re not sure what activities to do at work, don’t worry!

 When is the Chinese (or Lunar) New Year?

-It usually falls between January 21st and February 20th.
-The Chinese New Year will be celebrated on February 10th, 2024, ushering in the Year of the Wood Dragon in the Chinese zodiac.
+It usually falls between January 21st and February 20th, ushering in the Year of the Wood Dragon in the Chinese zodiac.
 So, what’s with the Wood Dragon?

 What does the Year of the Wood Dragon represent?